guybushnell/python/Graphics/README.md

 - Show then hide the flipped cells so the player has to remember which ones were flipped.
 Hint: use `copy.deepcopy()` to make a copy of the grid in it's flipped state.
 Check mouse-clicks against the copy but pass the original grid to the draw function.
 - Let the player see the cells as they are being flipped then insist that they are un-flipped in the correct order.
 Hint: modify the flip function so that it passes back a list of flipped cells.
 Then only check the mouse position against the first cell in that list.
 - If the user correctly flips all the cells, either increase the number to be flipped next time or increase the grid-size or both!
+- Modify the code to behave more like the **whack-a-mole** game.
+Continuously flip random cells and then un-flip them after a certain time has passed if the player hasn't already hit them.